openSUSE/news-o-o/_posts/2009-04-23-people-of-opensuse-jan-engelhardt.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-23 16:03:36+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/23/people-of-opensuse-jan-engelhardt/
+slug: people-of-opensuse-jan-engelhardt
-title: "People of openSUSE: Jan Engelhardt"
+title: 'People of openSUSE: Jan Engelhardt'
+wordpress_id: 1566
 categories:
 - People of openSUSE
 ---

 Jan is one of silent community members that is active in kernel packaging and development area.
 Thanks to him openSUSE users have had chance to try stable real time kernel (RT kernel).
 He doesn't take time to chat very often, but if you have problem and it is kernel related there is a great chance that you will have his attention, specially if you post your question to opensuse-kernel mail list.